morukutsu/scrolling101/src/scenes/intro03.md

 When transitioning from the **dead zone state** to the **catch-up state**, the scrolling will be a bit off center.
 The next state job is to follow the character using our standard scrolling function and to slowly reduce the "off center offset", catching up the character position.

 ### c.
 Catch-Up
-Catching up is analogous to a camera man trying to follow someone who starts running: at first the person will not appear really centered.
+Catching up is analogous to a camera man trying to follow someone who starts running: at first the actor will be a bit off center.
-But when the camera man manages to accommodate for the speed of the runner, he will follow him perfectly.
+However, when the camera accommodates for the speed of the runner, he will appear centered.

 This function computes the scrolling position and reduces the off center offset by a constant amount every frame until it reaches zero.
 When the character stops moving, the state machine goes back to the dead zone state.

 ## 3. The code
-Here is an implementation of a horizontal dead zone:
+Here is an implementation of the horizontal scrolling with a 100 pixels dead zone:

 ```js
 const STATE_DEAD_ZONE   = 0;